 Our 60,000-square-foot building houses classrooms and laboratories that provide both management and skill-based education for the construction industry.
 The facility has been recognized as an exemplary model throughout the U.S. for providing construction-oriented college programs since its opening in September 2000.

 The objective of the unique educational partnership between North Lake College and the construction industry is to provide 1,300 construction companies in North Texas with trained people at all levels.
-Course offerings include construction management, construction technology, masonry, plumbing, commercial heating and air conditioning, and glazing.
+Course offerings include construction management, construction technology, masonry, plumbing, and commercial heating and air conditioning.

 Students are encouraged to join professional organizations such as:

 Construction Technology instructors all have extensive experience in the field, so they can relate to the challenges you face at work.
 Our instructors work with you one-on-one, encouraging you and helping you to succeed in school and on the job.

 See profiles of some of our Construction Technology faculty and administrators.